Table of Contents

-It is the Florian cross, and not the Maltese cross, that’s typically used as the symbol of many fire departments.back to menu ↑
+It is the Florian cross and not the Maltese cross, that’s typically used as the symbol of many fire departments.

 Maltese Cross Uses Today

-The Maltese cross can be found on jewelry, clothing, decorative items like vases, carpets and wall hangings and is also a popular tattoo symbol.
-Its different interpretations means that it can be valued and appreciated by a wide range of people, even those not from the Christian faith.
+The Maltese cross can be found on jewelry, clothing, and decorative items like vases, carpets, and wall hangings and is also a popular tattoo symbol.
+Its different interpretations mean that it can be valued and appreciated by a wide range of people, even those not from the Christian faith.

 The Maltese cross is a staple in souvenir or gift shops in Malta, featured on a variety of local handicrafts and other products.
-Many who visit Malta bring back the Maltese cross as a souvenir of their travels.back to menu ↑
+Many who visit Malta bring back the Maltese cross as a souvenir of their travels.

 Like many cross symbols, such as the Celtic cross and the Solar cross, the Maltese cross also has strong Christian connotations.
 However, today the symbol can be found everywhere, with modern associations that transcend religion and politics.
 It remains a popular symbol around the globe.